 To receive credit the transfer course should carry at least three semester-hour credits or five quarter-hour credits.
 Only courses that meet for a period of four weeks or longer and at least the same number of class hours as an equivalent Middlebury College course are eligible to receive credit.
 A student may only transfer two courses per summer session and a maximum of four summer courses over two sessions.
 Likewise, a student may only transfer a maximum of one course per Winter Term session.
 Only courses with a grade of C- or better may be transferred from another institution toward the Middlebury degree.
 Courses graded on a pass/fail basis do not transfer.
 Transfer credits may be used to satisfy the academic and cultures/civilizations distribution requirements if the transfer credit is considered by the appropriate Middlebury department to be the equivalent of a Middlebury course that would satisfy one or more of those requirements.
 After students matriculate at Middlebury College, they normally may not take two-year or community college courses for credit towards a Middlebury degree.
 College courses taken in high school and applied toward a high school diploma or in a college/high school cooperative program are not transferable.
 Only courses taken on college campuses, taught by college professors, for college students, and for which there are official transcripts may be considered for transfer.

 Transfer work from other institutions will be evaluated on a course-by-course basis to determine the fulfillment of Middlebury departmental and College requirements.
-All transfer courses completed off campus, whether in the U.S. or abroad, must receive final approval by the dean of curriculum.
+All transfer courses completed off campus must receive final approval by the dean of curriculum (for U.S. courses) or the dean of international programs (for courses taken abroad).
 When courses are taken prior to matriculation at Middlebury, during summers, or while withdrawn from the College are transferred, the credit is recorded but not the grade that was awarded.
 Students on a post-matriculation semester or year-long study abroad program are not completing transfer courses, but rather a study abroad program (see below).
 Such students must have the program approved by the Programs Abroad Committee prior to their study abroad to receive Middlebury credit.
 Students will not receive transfer credit for non-approved study abroad programs.

 Neither federal financial aid nor Middlebury financial aid may be used in support of transfer courses.
 Questions about financial aid for transfer courses should be directed to the Office of Student Financial Services.